 I have a passion for teaching dance and movement bases to students of all ages.
-I specialize in teaching high school levels, and have worked with Eastern Oregon University and University of Utah theater students.
+I specialize in teaching high school and collegiate levels, and have worked with Eastern Oregon University and University of Utah theater students.
 Below are just a handful of specialty workshops and series I have taught in the past.
-I have also been brought on as a collaborative teaching in Shakespeare camps, movement creation, and more.
+I have also been brought on as a collaborative teacher in Shakespeare camps, movement creation, and more.
 Please contact me if you would like me to come teach and we can create and adjust curriculum perfect for your needs.

 Musical Theater Series: originally created for 1hr/week for 12 weeks

 3-weeks per artist.
 Studying the geniuses of Agnes DeMille, then Jerome Robbins, then Bob Fosse, and then Sonja Tayeh/Andy Blankenbuehler.
 The focus is put on the value of dance during its time and the significance of the choreographer.
 Extra homework is given to learning more about the history and the importance of their signature pieces at their times. i.e. Oklahoma was the first musical to bring dance in as a storytelling device to move the story along.
 Choreo and technique are based on the main fundamentals/stylistic choices true to the choreographer.

 Movement for Actors: originally created for one 5-hour intensive/workshop

 This is a focus on finding a full-body connection at all times within the creative process.
 Gives actors fundamentals to put into daily practice.
 Actors will be led through warm-ups and practices to help remind the body of what it can do.
 Following, actors will be led through a creative process helping give material to work towards devised work or other multi-disciplinary works.
 The end result is a collaborative feedback and creative session.

 Beginning Dance Bootcamp: originally created for three 2hr classes in a row